bigwheel-framework/bigwheel/README.md

 bigwheel
 ========

-bigwheel is an mvc framework that focuses on animation
+bigwheel is an mvc framework without the mc ;) majorly focusing on animation